dreamos82/Dreamos64/docs/kernel/MemoryManagement.md

 This means it needs to make few changes: probably a good Idea inside the `VmmContainer` is add _another variable_ that contains the start addrees of that Container.
 So when searching for the `address_to_free` it just needs to scan the list until it founds the first address bigger than the `address_to_free`,  then it have to make up to `VMM_ITEMS_ARRAY_SIZE` iterations to search for `address_to_free` and add it to the free list.

+It will to keep track of the number of free items.
+Probably the idea is:

+* Start from vmm_items_per_page
+* Will be decreased every allocation done
+* Increased for every free done.
+* If while freeing, it will be equal to `vmm_items_per_page` the container will be removed from the list, and the pysical page freed.

+Check if is a stack first.

 ## KHeap

 This is the kernel heap, this is used by the kernel when it needs to allocate resources.